Who is Monica?

 Monica’s aha! moment

 My biggest professional passion is helping people communicate more effectively.
 As a speech-language pathologist, my goal is for everyone to have means of communication.
 I am also extremely passionate about helping patients by understanding their life stories and working with their family members while they rehabilitate.
-Personally, my passions include my family, playing guitar, sign language and the deaf community, sewing, and painting.
+Personally, my passions include my family; playing guitar; sign language and the deaf community; learning Spanish; and sewing.

 Monica’s best training